mbuvi/udacity-alx-cloud-dev/README.md

-# cloud-developer
+# ALX Udacity Cloud-Developer Project
-content for Udacity's cloud developer nanodegree.
+This is an implementation of the Image Filtering App developed as part of Udacity's cloud developer nanodegree.